 The business model for ride-sharing platforms is simply about connecting drivers with riders going on the same route.
 While the platform gets a certain percentage of the transactions as commission, the driver and/or car owner get the larger percentage.

-For drivers willing to join these platforms, both Uber and Taxify have training schemes which any willing driver must pass after the payment of certain fees.
+Uber’s mission is to help people get a ride at the push of a button and for drivers willing to join these platforms, both Uber and Taxify have training schemes which any willing driver must pass after the payment of certain fees.

 The platforms also set minimum standards for cars that are acceptable for rides.
-While Taxify accepts vehicles not older than 10 years from the year of manufacture, Uber does not accept vehicles older than 2009 models.
-Besides that, the vehicles must be in excellent working forms with working air conditioners.
+While Taxify accepts vehicles not older than 10 years from the year of manufacture,

 What are drivers saying about the platforms?